-The fair value of restricted share and performance share grants is based on the closing price of our common shares on the grant date.
-For stock option and SSAR grants subject to a service condition, we estimate the fair value on the grant date using the Black-Scholes-Merton option pricing model with inputs including the closing market price at grant date, exercise price and assumptions regarding the risk-free interest rate, expected volatility of our common shares based on historical volatility, and expected term as estimated using the simplified method.
-We record compensation expense for restricted shares and SSAR grants subject to a service condition utilizing the graded vesting method.
-For SSAR grants subject to a market condition, we estimate the fair value on the grant date through a lattice option pricing model that utilizes a Monte Carlo analysis with inputs including the closing market price at grant date, exercise price, share price threshold, remaining contractual term and assumptions regarding the risk-free interest rate, suboptimal exercise factor, and expected volatility of our common shares based on historical volatility.
-We record compensation expense for SSAR grants subject to a market condition over the derived service period, which is an output of the lattice option pricing model.
+The fair value of restricted share grants subject only to a service condition and performance share grants is based on the closing price of our common shares on the grant date.
+For stock option and SSAR grants subject only to a service condition, we estimate the fair value on the grant date using the Black-Scholes-Merton option pricing model with inputs including the closing market price at grant date, exercise price and assumptions regarding the risk-free interest rate, expected volatility of our common shares based on historical volatility, and expected term as estimated using the simplified method.
+For restricted share and SSAR grants subject to a market condition, we estimate the fair value on the grant date through a lattice option pricing model that utilizes a Monte Carlo analysis with inputs including the closing market price at grant date, share price threshold and assumptions regarding the risk-free interest rate and expected volatility of our common shares based on historical volatility.
+Inputs for SSAR grants subject to a market condition also include exercise price, remaining contractual term, and suboptimal exercise factor.
+We record compensation expense for restricted shares and SSAR grants subject to a service condition using the graded vesting method.
+We record compensation expense for SSAR grants subject only to a market condition over the derived service period, which is an output of the lattice option pricing model.